-If you are arrested for a DUI in Illinois the suspension of your driver's license will take effect on the 46th day after your arrest.
+If you are arrested for a DUI in Illinois, the Secretary of State will suspend your driver's license.
+The suspension of your driver's license will take effect on the 46th day after your arrest.
 This is called the Statutory Summary Suspension.
 The way to keep that from happening is to file a Petition to Rescind the Statutory Summary Suspension.
 It is critical that this petition be filed as soon as possible after your arrest.
 Once that petition is filed, you are entitled to a hearing within 30 days of the date that the petition was filed.
 The sooner you file the petition the sooner you are entitled to a hearing.
-You can request a hearing in Chicago, Cook County, DuPage County, Lake County and Kane County as soon as possible after your arrest.
+You can request a hearing in Chicago, Cook County, DuPage County, Kane County, and Lake County as soon as possible after your arrest.
 DUI attorney, James Dimeas, makes it a practice to file a Petition to Rescind the Statutory Summary Suspension on every DUI case.